Mongolian beef is one of those recipes that I love to cook at home. I mean, who doesn’t love dishes that taste like Chinese takeout?

 Can I Add Vegetables?

 If you want to switch things up, you can definitely add some cooked vegetables to your beef stir fry.
 I personally like to add some broccoli or asparagus when I want to get my vegetables in for the day.

 Some sauteed bell peppers and onion would make delicious additions as well!

-For more Asian-inspired recipes, try these Foodal favorites next:
+For more Chinese-inspired recipes, try these Foodal favorites next: